mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?q=unix

-But you find that you get a lot of jobs expecting you to work with which you don't want.
+But you find that you get a lot of jobs expecting you to work with Linux which you don't want.
 All that's needed is to use the minus symbol and the word you want to exclude.

 Request URL